Famous for being famous: Celebutante

 Celebutante is a portmanteau of the words "celebrity" and "debutante".
 The male equivalent is sometimes spelled celebutant.
 The term has been used to describe heiresses like Paris Hilton and Nicole Richie in entertainment journalism.
-In 2016 Time magazine described the Kardashian-Jenner sisters as ubiquitous celebutantes for being the highest earning reality stars.
-Also during an interview in 2011 with the Kardashian family, interviewer Barbara Walters said, "You are all often described as 'famous for being famous'.
+More recently, the term and descriptions similar to the term have been applied to the Kardashian-Jenner family.
+During an interview in 2011 with some of the Kardashians, interviewer Barbara Walters said, "You are all often described as 'famous for being famous'.
 You don't really act, you don’t sing, you don’t dance.
-You don't have any - forgive me - any talent."
+You don't have any – forgive me – any talent."
+Later, in 2016, Time described the Kardashian-Jenner family as ubiquitous celebutantes for being the highest earning reality stars.

 The term has been traced back to a 1939 Walter Winchell society column in which he used the word to describe prominent society debutante Brenda Frazier, who was a traditional "high-society" debutante from a noted family, but whose debut attracted an unprecedented wave of media attention.
 The word appeared again in a 1985 Newsweek article about New York City's clubland celebrities, focusing on the lifestyles of writer James St. James, Lisa Edelstein and Dianne Brill, who was crowned "Queen of the Night" by Andy Warhol.

+A variant of the phenomenon is the case of the English actress Rula Lenska who became famous by being presented in a series of clever TV commercials as if she were already famous..
+More recently, Indian television personality Urfi Javed has become emblematic of being “famous for being famous,” noted in the media for her bold fashion choices, viral social media presence, and being frequently in the public eye with little traditional acting portfolio.